 - a.
 Improve and safeguard existing rights of way (including signage) and, where they are lost because of coastal change, re-route them; - b.
 Increase and enhance existing Public Rights of Way; - c.
-Extend or create cycle routes, bridleways and multi-use trails across the d.
+Extend or create cycle routes, bridleways and multi-use trails across the parish, provided such ways are safe, convenient and attractive and do not adversely affect the character of the area nor have an adverse effect on other land uses in the vicinity; - d.
 Ensure access to existing permissive rights of way is maintained.

-Parish, provided such ways are safe, convenient and attractive and do not adversely affect the character of the area nor have an adverse effect on other land uses in the vicinity;

-Figure 14: Public Rights of Way, Footpaths, Trails and Bridleways.
+12. POLICY AREA: INFRASTRUCTURE

-- 16.1 Carlyon Parish is a thriving Parish, which provides jobs, housing, services and facilities for its community as well as the many visitors who sometimes outnumber residents.
-The infrastructure is an important factor and must be seen to improve and facilitate future growth. - 16.2 Conserving the character of the Parish with its older buildings, open spaces and views were the top choices in the NDP residents' survey. - 16.3In both Carlyon and Tregrehan Wards, certain areas currently experience flooding (Appendix 32: Environment Agency flood map); this affects residents in Tregrehan which are in Flood Zones 2 and 3.
-Business premises along the Par Moor Road are also in Flood Zones 2 and 3 and include parts of the Imerys site and the Par Garden Centre. - 16.4 With changing weather patterns, we have experienced sustained periods of rain and, as Carlyon is at the outlet of watercourses, this part of the Parish suffers most.
+12.1 Carlyon Bay is a thriving Parish, which provides jobs, housing, services and facilities for its community as well as the many visitors who sometimes outnumber residents.
+The infrastructure is an important factor and must be seen to improve and facilitate future growth.

+12.2 Conserving the character of the Parish with its older buildings, open spaces and views were the top choices in the NDP residents' survey.

+12.3 In both Carlyon and Tregrehan, certain areas currently experience flooding

+(Appendix 32: Environment Agency flood map); this affects residents in Tregrehan and Tregrehan Mills which are in Flood Zones 2 and 3.
+Business premises along the Par Moor Road are also in Flood Zones 2 and 3 and include parts of the Imerys site and the Par Garden Centre.

+12.4 With changing weather patterns, we have experienced sustained periods of rain and, as Carlyon is at the outlet of watercourses, this part of the Parish suffers most.

-(see Appendix 36: Summary of Evidence Section 4 Infrastructure)
+(see Appendix 36: Summary of Evidence Section 4 Infrastructure )

-- 16.5 In accordance with sections 8 and 12 of the 2018 NPPF the policies' objectives seek to protect the Parish's open spaces and demonstrate how development responds to local character. - 16.6 The Parish is an important leisure facility for St Austell residents and visitors who use cars, buses, walk, cycle, or run.
-This policy aims to minimise conflict between traffic and cyclists or pedestrians. - 16.7 The aim of the policies is to challenge developers to deliver sustainable development which maintains the intrinsic value of this beautiful parish for all involved and identified by our NDP survey. - 16.8 The NDP covers the period up to 2030 which is critical for trying to limit the most dangerous impacts of climate change.
+12.5 In accordance with sections 8 and 12 of the 2018 NPPF the policies' objectives seek to protect the Parish's open spaces and demonstrate how development responds to local character.

+12.6 The Parish is an important leisure facility for St Austell residents and visitors who use cars, buses, walk, cycle, or run.
+This policy aims to minimise conflict between traffic and cyclists or pedestrians.

+12.7 The aim of the policies is to challenge developers to deliver sustainable development which maintains the intrinsic value of this beautiful parish for all involved and identified by our NDP survey.

+12.8 The NDP covers the period up to 2030 which is critical for trying to limit the most dangerous impacts of climate change.
 The aim of the policies is to influence the location of new development and encourage better quality design.

-CARLYON NDP POLICY 7: Infrastructure
+CARLYON NDP POLICY 8: Traffic and Transport